dburles/meteor-mongo-spy/README.md

 A simple *development only* package to spy on your applications' server side queries.

-# Installation

-Add the package to your application by running `meteor add dburles:mongo-spy`

 # Usage

 By default all query methods will be watched.
 For more control we can use `MongoSpy.options` to specify which methods we wish to spy on.